jwhpryor/jni-bind/README.md

 <a name="about"></a>
 ## About JNI Bind
-`JNI Bind` was originally developed at Google for use in various Android system services to simplify overly complicated JNI code.  `JNI Bind` handles boilerplate code with very little overhead and frequently can result in performance wins.
+`JNI Bind` was originally developed at Google to simplify confusing verbose JNI boilerplate code.
+It has minimal overhead and provides extensive, intuitive type conversions.

 **Many** features and optimisations are included:
-  - **Object Management** Rich expression for local and global objects.
+  - **Object Management**
   - **Static signature generation and validation** (code calling invalid method names fail to build).
   - **Static cacheing of IDs** such as `jmethodID` and `jclass` with correct cacheing strategies for multi-threading.
   - **Classes** (including native construction and compile time argument validation).